 This is a breed that needs obedience training to control his rambunctious nature.
 Owners should have a crate for the new puppy for help in housetraining and to protect furniture and woodwork from puppy teeth when the little rascal cannot be watched.
 Puppy classes or control exercises at home are essential for the Weimaraner the moment he enters the family.
 He must be taught all members of the family are to be obeyed.
 Training methods must be gentle and firm, for harsh treatment will sour his attitude.

-2. Weims are not soft mouthed like a Golden Retriever or Irish Setter.
-They are still the game hunter and some Weims have a low tolerance for small fur bearing animals including cats and small dogs.
+2. Weimaraners are not soft mouthed like a Golden Retriever or Irish Setter.
+They are still the game hunter and some Weimaraners have a low tolerance for small fur bearing animals including cats and small dogs.
 Changing this behavior again changes the basic temperament of the dog.

 This may seem like a lot of work, but a good owner/dog relationship could last around fifteen years.
 Longer than some marriages!
 The time and effort put into finding a dog that suits your needs and personality, whether it a Weimaraner or some other breed, will provide a rewarding experience for both of you over the life of the dog.